-The third pillar - Strategic and Needs-Oriented RDI Topics - is based on national priorities such as earthquake research, biodiversity, biomedical equipment, etc.
+- The second pillar focuses on RDI Topics for the Compliance to EU Green Deal and Adaptation to Climate Change. - 3) The third pillar Strategic and Needs-Oriented RDI Topics is based on national priorities such as earthquake research, biodiversity, biomedical equipment, etc.

-• Business Enterprise Sector
+Business Enterprise Sector